RFA War Krishna

 7 March 1927 sailed Sydney, NSW, Australia for Tarakan

-30 April 1927 berthed at Garden Island, Sydney, NSW, Australia from Suva and discharged cargo for HMS Renown which was due to arrive in port on the 20 March 1927
+30 April 1927 berthed at Garden Island, Sydney, NSW, Australia from Suva and discharged cargo for HMS RENOWN which was due to arrive in the port

 20 July 1927 Captain J Reid RFA appointed as Master

-28 July 1927 Mr D E Morgan RFA appointed as Chief Engineer Officer
+28 July 1927 Mr David E Morgan MIMarE, AMIME RFA appointed as Chief Engineer Officer

 7 January 1928 Mr James Paton RFA appointed as Chief Engineer Officer